Rediker-Software/doac/docs/source/api.rst

    .. method:: save(*args, **kwargs)

       Saves the client to the database.
 A secret is automatically generated for the client and can be retrieved using :attr:`secret`.
 Any time a client is changed, a new secret is generated for it.

+.. class:: RedirectUri

+   The url that a user can be redirected to during the authorization process.

+   .. attribute:: client

+      The client that the url is tied to.
+It must be under the :attr:`~Client.access_host` of the :class:`Client` in order to be used.

+   .. attribute:: url

+      The url that can be used.
+It must be exactly the same when starting the authorization process.

+.. class:: Scope

+   A scope that can be requested by a client as a permission.

+   .. attribute:: short_name

+      The name of the scope that is used when a client is requesting a set of scopes to be authorized for.

+   .. attribute:: full_name

+      The full name of the scope, it will be used during the approval process when telling a user what the client is requesting.

+   .. attribute:: description

+      A short description of exactly what the scope will give the client access to.